1. Register with Corgea

 1. Navigate to the Dropsite page by clicking the “Add Project” button in the Corgea dashboard.

-• Connect Your Repository (Recommended): Connect your GitHub or Azure DevOps repository directly to Corgea.
+• Connect Your Repository (Recommended): Connect your GitHub directly to Corgea.

 • Add a Public Repository: If your repository is publicly accessible, provide the URL.